 Applying is super quick and easy!
-If you already receive financial assistance for your internet service, here’s what you need to do.
+If you have already received financial assistance for your internet service, here’s what you need to do.
 (Feel free to jump to the section that speaks to you.)

 If you are currently enrolled in the FCC Lifeline Program, you do not have to apply for the Emergency Broadband Benefit separately.
 Simply reach out to your current internet provider directly to enroll in the program.
 What’s more, you can apply your Lifeline and EBB discounts to either the same or separate services.
 Call your Lifeline provider to see what plans are available as part of the Emergency Broadband Benefit.

 If you don’t participate in the Lifeline Program but instead receive a low-income household discount from your ISP, you may not need to apply for the EBBP.
 Some providers have approval from the FCC to automatically enroll you in the program in this case.
 Call your provider for more information.

 Similar to low-income families, households affected by the COVID-19 pandemic may already be eligible for the EBB.
 If you receive COVID-19 discounts on your internet service, your provider has FCC approval to automatically enroll you in the EBBP.
 Call your provider for more information.

 There are three ways to apply for the Emergency Broadband Benefit if you’re not already a part of one of the groups above.

 - Visit the Get Emergency Broadband website and fill out an online application.

 - Submit the application after you review it (mistakes can lead to a longer wait time).

 - Wait for a USAC representative to respond to your application.